 - S Corporation Only available for businesses with 75 or fewer shareholders and requires special tax election.
 Separate entity for income tax and liability purposes.

 Attorney Alan E. Sohn, does not use a formulaic approach to structuring and organizing your privately held business.
 Instead, will consider your unique circumstances and goals – such as centralized control, asset protection, income tax impact, estate tax concerns, business succession plans, and the inter-family relationships of a family business – to develop a business structure that is catered to your unique needs and objectives.

 As a knowledgeable business organization attorney, Alan Sohn understands that a privately held business structure and organization may not necessarily be static and the business structure may need to change over time as the needs and objectives of the business and its owners change.
-As your business organization lawyer, Alan Sohn will continue to work with you after the business organization documents have been prepared in order to address any change in circumstances.
-Alan Sohn is a trusted advocate who will work with you throughout the life of your business, to address any future issues that may arise after the formation of the business, such as real estate transactions, establishing a business succession plan, or addressing any employment issues.
+As your business incorporation attorney, Alan Sohn will continue to work with you after the business organization documents have been prepared in order to address any change in circumstances.
+Chicago business attorney Alan Sohn is a trusted advocate who will work with you throughout the life of your business, to address any future issues that may arise after the formation of the business, such as real estate transactions, establishing a business succession plan, or addressing any employment issues.